 It doesn’t do a lot of good to demand that your child exercise.
 Instead, inspire the whole family to move more.

-Outfitting each family member with a pedometer or activity tracker encourages healthy habits.
+One trick: Give each family member a pedometer or activity tracker.
 Once a kid starts to track how many steps he's taking, it's pretty natural to want to take more.
 At the end of the day, everyone can compare their numbers and chart their progress.
-It can become a fun competition that leads to better family health.
-Studies have found that these devices can be effective in kids as young as age 6.
-And there are also smartphone apps available just for kids.
-Some turn activity tracking into a game, which can especially appeal to a child's mind.
+Some smartphone apps for kids, like Move2Draw, turn activity tracking into a game, which can make it even more fun for them.

-How many steps should your child be taking?
-While many adults aim for 10,000 steps per day, researchers say that a child's target should actually be higher.
-One study found that for kids aged 6 to 12, a healthy goal was 12,000 steps a day for girls and 15,000 steps a day for boys.
+How many steps should your child take?
+While many adults aim for 10,000 per day, a kid’s target should be higher.
+One study found that for kids ages 6 to 12, a healthy goal was 12,000 steps a day for girls and 15,000 for boys.

-That might seem like a lot, but kids are naturally more active than adults.
-Of course, a child's stride is much shorter, so they won't walk as far as you will.
+That might seem like a lot, but kids naturally move more than adults.
+A child's stride is much shorter, so they won't walk as far as you will.